coreyja/coreyja-blog/source/blog/20180415-vim-rspec-in-a-monorepo.html.md

 ## Monorepos

 At work we often use monorepos, where the root of the git repo contains subdirs where each one contains a different project.
 A single repo could contain multiple Ruby projects, or a single Ruby project and a docs repo for instance.
 When I work in these monorepos I typically prefer to open VIM at the root level of the git repo.
-This has the unfortunate side effect of making it hard to interact with with [vim-rspec](https://github.com/thoughtbot/vim-rspec)[^1] plugin. vim-rspec tries to run rspec from the git root which is outside of any of the projects, and as such fails.
+This has the unfortunate side effect of making it hard to interact with [vim-rspec](https://github.com/thoughtbot/vim-rspec)[^1] plugin. vim-rspec tries to run rspec from the git root which is outside of any of the projects, and as such fails.

 ## Investigating Plugin Configuration